-Pendreich Forestry Commisison car park off Sheriffmuir Road (FK9 4LS)
+Car parking available at Pendreich Forestry Commisison car park off Sheriffmuir Road (FK9 4LS)

 Route: At the car park look for a tall wooden way-marker pointing out the footpath to Dumyat Hill.
 It leads you through the woods and out onto Sheriffmuir Road.
 Turn left and walk along the road a short distance, looking out for a metal gate on your right leading onto the open hillside.
 Follow the obvious earth and grass footpath uphill in an easterly direction.
 After crossing a stile keep left to follow the track uphill, reaching the summit after 0.4 miles.
 Descend via the same route – total distance is 4 miles.

 WALK REPORT: 7th August 2017

 My sister and I had been trying to arrange a date to bag this hill for a loooooonng time!
 The sort of planning that goes like this….
 “We will need to organise a day to do Dumyat” (pronounced “Du-my-at” and not “dumb-yat” as I called it for years!)….
 “Yeah I know, I’ll check when I’m free“……No mention of it for a few months.
 And repeat.
 For 7 years!
 I don’t even know why; we both wanted to do it to an equal extent.
 It was simply a case of life getting in the way.
 Did I mention that my sister can literally see the Ochils from her kitchen window??
 It is a ten minute drive from her house to the car park!
 Shocking…..